PrefectHQ/prefect/docs/cloud/webhooks.md

     parsed, for example, with `json.loads`.

-A webhook with this template may be invoked via _any_ of the HTTP methods, including a `GET` request with no body, so the team you are integrating with can include this at the end of their daily script:
+A webhook with this template may be invoked via _any_ of the HTTP methods, including a `GET` request with no body, so the team you are integrating with can include this line at the end of their daily script:

 ```bash
 curl https://api.prefect.cloud/hooks/AERylZ_uewzpDx-8fcweHQ
 ```

-Each time the script "pings" the webhook like this, the webhook will produce a single Prefect event with that name and resource in your workspace.
+Each time the script hits the webhook, the webhook will produce a single Prefect event with that name and resource in your workspace.

 ### Event fields that Prefect Cloud populates for you

 You may notice that you only had to provide the `event` and `resource` definition, which is not a completely fleshed out event.
-Prefect Cloud will set default values for any missing fields, like `occurred` and `id`, so that you don't need to set them in your template.
-Additionally, Prefect Cloud will always add the webhook itself as a related resource on all of the events it produces.
+Prefect Cloud will set default values for any missing fields, such as `occurred` and `id`, so you don't need to set them in your template.
+Additionally, Prefect Cloud will add the webhook itself as a related resource on all of the events it produces.

 If your template does not produce a `payload` field, the `payload` will default to a